2003HARSH/Coding-Club-JNU/README.md

 - Log in to the admin panel to:
   - Set attendance timings.
   - View attendance records.
+  - View students enrolled in their subjects.
+  - Prevent multiple sessions from starting for the same subject.

 ### For Students:
 - Register and log in to:
   - Mark attendance online.
+  - Mark attendance only if within the required location boundary.
+  - Enter valid subject and session codes.
   - View personal attendance records.

 ---